Skip to main content

 Selecting what to reference

 To locate what you'd like to reference in your formula, type @ to bring up the entire chart of accounts for the relevant organisation.
+You will also see other predictions that you can reference.

 • Individual accounts such as 'Wedding Sales'